analistacarlosh/maintenance_tasks/README.md

 - Do the authenticaion first
 - copy and paste the token in the Authorize button to use the other two endpoints.

 ## To run the node Api locally, not in the Docker container
-- Consider to change the port and host to
+- Consider to change the phost to TYPEORM_HOST=localhost RABBITMQ_HOST=amqp://localhost:5672

-TYPEORM_HOST=localhost
-TYPEORM_PORT=3307
-RABBITMQ_HOST=amqp://localhost:5672

 ```bash